-Related, although not part of the CMR, some other initiatives and programmes sponsored by the EU or other international organisations, which share similar general objectives of the CMR have been identified.
-We present them at continuation.
+Related, although not part of the CMR, some other initiatives and programmes sponsored by the EU, which share similar general objectives of the CMR, have been identified.

 MASE is not a CMR project.

-The military framework of ATALANTA was the European Union Naval Force (EUNAVFOR), with more than 15 European contributing nations.
-The operation was launched whithin the framework of the EU Common Security and Defense Policy (CSDP) in December 2008, at the paroxysm of the Piracy’s threat in the Horn of Africa.
+The military framework of ATALANTA is the European Union Naval Force (EUNAVFOR), with more than 15 European contributing nations.
+The operation was launched within the framework of the EU Common Security and Defense Policy (CSDP) in December 2008, at the paroxysm of the Piracy’s threat in the Horn of Africa.

 – protection of shipping of the World Food Programme’s (WFP) humanitarian aid to Somalia and protection of the African Union Mission in Somalia (AMISOM) shipping,